 U.S. Court of Appeals, First Circuit

 U.S. Court of Appeals, Ninth Circuit

 U.S. Court of Appeals, Tenth Circuit

-Scott is a former member of the Federal Court Advisory Committee for the District of New Hampshire.
-In January 2003, he was selected by New Hampshire state-wide paper, The Union Leader—as one of the state’s “Forty under 40.”
+Scott is on the Board of Trustees for his alma mater, St. Lawrence University, Canton, NY.
+He has been recognized by the New Hampshire Bar Association for his pro bono service to indigent clients.
+He currently serves on the Governor’s Judicial Selection Commission in New Hampshire.
+He is a former member of the Federal Court Advisory Committee for the District of New Hampshire.
+In January 2003, he was selected by New Hampshire state-wide paper, The Union Leader, as one of the state’s “Forty under 40.”
 Scott is a former vice chairman of the Farnum Center, a statewide alcohol and drug in-patient recovery program; former member of the Board of Directors of the New Hampshire Food Bank (a program of Catholic Charities); past president of the New Hampshire Task Force to Prevent Child Abuse; former captain, Heritage United Way Community Investment Process; founding director of the St. Lawrence University Alumni Lawyers Association; and is a past coordinator of the Cornell Law School Alumni Association.
 He is a graduate of Leadership New Hampshire.